Safety and Health Complaint or Concern

-How to File a Complaint with OSH
+Filing a Complaint with the OSH Division

 The North Carolina Occupational Safety and Health Act gives employees the right to file complaints about workplace safety and health hazards.
 Further, the act gives complainants the right to request that their names not be revealed to their employers.
 Complaints from employees and their representatives are taken seriously by Occupational Safety and Health Division (OSH) and appropriate actions will be taken in a timely manner.